11 Different Types of Deer in North America

 They move between various habitats as the seasons change in search of food plants, safety from predators, and shelter from harsh weather.

-They are particularly tolerant of the cold thanks to their thicker skin and heat-retaining coat, but in warm weather, they prefer to be submerged in cool water because they are excellent swimmers.
+Thanks to their thicker skin and heat-retaining coat, they are particularly tolerant of the cold, but in warm weather, they prefer to be submerged in cool water because they are excellent swimmers.

 Leave a Reply